Albigensian Crusade: Inquisition

 With the military phase of the campaign against the Cathars now primarily at an end, the Inquisition was established under Pope Gregory IX in 1234 to uproot heretical movements, including the remaining Cathars.
 Operating in the south at Toulouse, Albi, Carcassonne and other towns during the whole of the 13th century, and a great part of the 14th, it succeeded in crushing Catharism as a popular movement and driving its remaining adherents underground.

 Punishments for Cathars varied greatly.
 Most frequently, they were made to wear yellow crosses atop their garments as a sign of outward penance.
 Others made obligatory pilgrimages, which often included fighting against Muslims.
 Visiting a local church naked once each month to be scourged was also a common punishment, including for returned pilgrims.
-Cathars who were slow to repent suffered imprisonment and, often, the loss of property.
+Cathars who were slow to repent or who relapsed suffered imprisonment and, often, the loss of property.
 Others who altogether refused to repent were burned.
+The vast majority of those accused escaped death and were sentenced to a lighter penalty.

 Friars of the Dominican Order, named after their founder, Saint Dominic, would travel to towns and villages preaching in favor of the teachings of the Church and against heresy.
 In some cases, they took part in prosecuting Cathars.

+From 1242 to 1243, Raymond VII, in alliance with King Henry III of England, launched an unsuccessful rebellion against France.
+In May 1242, two inquisitors were assassinated at Avignonet-Lauragais.
 From May 1243 to March 1244, the Cathar fortress of Montségur was besieged by the troops of the seneschal of Carcassonne and Pierre Amiel, the Archbishop of Narbonne.
-On 16 March 1244, a large massacre took place, in which over 200 Cathar perfects were burnt in an enormous pyre at the prat dels cremats ("field of the burned") near the foot of the castle.
+On 16 March 1244, in retaliation for the killing of the inquisitors nearly two years earlier, a large massacre took place, in which over 200 Cathar perfects were burnt in an enormous pyre at the prat dels cremats ("field of the burned") near the foot of the castle.
+Included in the massacre was Bertrand Marty, the Cathar bishop of Toulouse from 1225.

 After this, Catharism did not completely vanish, but was practiced by its remaining adherents in secret.
 The Inquisition continued to search for and attempt to prosecute Cathars.
 While few prominent men joined the Cathars, a small group of ordinary followers remained and were generally successful at concealing themselves.
 The Inquisitors sometimes used torture as a method to find Cathars, but still were able to catch only a relatively small number.